Darkening around the anus often results from natural pigmentation, friction, hygiene habits, irritation, or medical conditions.

 The Effect of Aging on Anal Skin Color

 Aging causes gradual changes in skin texture and tone all over the body including sensitive regions like around the anus.
-The dermis thins while melanocyte activity fluctuates irregularly leading to uneven pigmentation patterns.
+The dermis can become thinner, the skin barrier may become more fragile, and healing after irritation can take longer.
+These changes may make uneven pigmentation, dryness, or irritation more noticeable.

-Aging also slows down cell turnover making it harder for damaged pigmented cells to shed naturally resulting in persistent darker patches.
+Aging also slows down cell turnover making it harder for damaged or pigmented cells to shed naturally.
+That slower renewal process can make darker patches remain visible longer than they would in younger skin.

 Lifestyle Habits That Influence Anal Pigmentation